Egelvein/mnist_images/README.md

 # mnist_images
 Neural network trained on the mnist dataset (manually connected).
 Recognizes handwritten numbers.
-The results can be checked in the file with the code TEST_MNIST_FINAL.m A python implementation is also provided
+The results can be checked in the file with the code TEST_MNIST_FINAL.m.
+A python implementation is also provided